sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ### Office Mobile

-We recommend pre-installing Office Mobile on all devices where the screen size is smaller than 10.1 inches.
+We recommend pre-installing Office Mobile apps on all devices where the screen size is smaller than 10.1 inches.

-After you've pre-installed Office Mobile to the device, use only the `AppendOfficeSuite` tag in `LayoutModification.xml` to configure the Start layout.
+After you've pre-installed Office Mobile apps to the device, use only the `AppendOfficeSuite` tag in `LayoutModification.xml` to configure the Start layout.
 For example:

 ```XML
  <LayoutModificationTemplate